dullhunk/book/computinged/getting-started.md

 # Getting started with computing education projects

 If you are starting your [third year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help get you started with your project and keep you going throughout the academic year.
-You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged)
+You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged) which should be read alongside [Coding their future: computing education projects](http://www.cs.man.ac.uk/~hulld/coding-their-future.html)

-> “Our top priority was, is and always will be education, education, education”

-... can you work out which political leader said this and when?

 ## Joining in
 If you haven't already, join [Computing At School (CAS)](http://www.computingatschool.org.uk).
 CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [community.computingatschool.org.uk/door](http://community.computingatschool.org.uk/door).
 The University of Manchester is a [CAS Regional Hub](https://twitter.com/cas_manchester), so you've got some expert teachers in the Kilburn building who can help you, [Dave Ames](https://twitter.com/davidames), [Sarah Zaman](https://www.linkedin.com/in/sarah-zaman-85a4aa52) and Carol Murray.